About the Blog

-In addition to writing blogs and running the sanctuary, Jodi and I are co-creators of the 365 Book Series, including our new release, 365 Ways to Connect with Your Soul, and the newest release, 365 Moments of Grace.
+In addition to writing blogs, Jodi and I are co-creators of the 365 Book Series, including our new release, 365 Ways to Connect with Your Soul, and the newest release, 365 Moments of Grace.
 We’re also co-authors of Soulful Journals—books of questions and writing prompts that inspire you to live your best life.
-We currently have 13 titles, on topics ranging from the Law of Attraction and gratitude to relationships and life transitions.
+We currently have 16 titles, on topics ranging from the Law of Attraction and gratitude to relationships and life transitions.

 I’m so grateful that I get to share this space with you, and I’m so glad that you’re here to join in the fun!